 - Once the third stage begins eating will stop and at this stage some may even develop wings, fly off or simply crawl down into leaf litter and mulch to pupate.
 It is probably the hatching of the pupa which are most responsible for the cases involving biting thrips.

 - The fourth stage, the pupa, is where they turn into fully mature adults ready to mate and reproduce.
-Females have the unique ability to lay eggs which will prosper whether they mated with a male or not.
+Females have the unique ability to lay eggs which will prosper whether they mate with a male or not.
 In general, eggs produced from fertile females will yield offspring of either sex; eggs generated by females which could not find males will produce nothing but males.
 This biased result insures the local population gets a good balance for the future since thrips develop so quickly.

 This whole process from egg to adult can happen in as little as two weeks depending on the species and the local environment.
-For this reason it is important to realize just how quickly a few can turn into a few thousand and further explains why it is all important to head off these developing colonies and populations when first found.
+For this reason its important to realize just how quickly a few can turn into a few thousand and further explains why it is all important to head off these developing colonies and populations when first found.

-THRIP PLANT DAMAGE
+THRIPS WILL CAUSE PLANT DAMAGE

-Though the rapid development of thrips by itself may not seem like reason to stop this small, innocent insect from having it’s time in the sun, the damage and discomfort it will cause is more than enough.
+Though rapid development of thrips by itself may not seem like reason to stop this small, innocent insect from having it’s time in the sun, the damage and discomfort it will cause is more than enough.
 Here are some of the common problems associated with having thrips active and living on plants in or around the home.

 - Leaves of vegetation will turn brown and curl causing them to loose their ability to provide shelter and perform life sustaining photo synthesis.
 Defoliation can occur as well which can mean the certain death for some plants.